groundy

 Model weightsOpen (Fish Audio Research License)ClosedTraining code also available for S2

-The arena rankings deserve nuance.
-TTS-Arena scores reflect aggregate human preference across diverse test cases, and ElevenLabs retains advantages in voice cloning fidelity for high-quality input audio—some independent reviewers find ElevenLabs clones more natural-sounding for narration use cases.
+These benchmarks deserve nuance.
+ElevenLabs retains advantages in voice cloning fidelity for high-quality input audio.
+Some independent reviewers find ElevenLabs clones more natural-sounding for narration use cases.
 (SaaS24 Reviews.
 “Fish.audio vs ElevenLabs: My Hands-on Experience with Both.”
-2026) S2’s edge is strongest in paralinguistic expressivity and breadth of language coverage.
+2026) On language breadth, [Updated June 2026] ElevenLabs has closed part of the gap: its Eleven v3 model now covers 74 languages, up from 32 in earlier models, though Fish Audio S2’s 80+ still leads and runs from a single model without per-language switching.
+S2’s edge is strongest in paralinguistic expressivity and breadth of language coverage.

 Why Does Fish-Speech Matter?